harshada2576/Vigilant/README.md

 ## Project Overview

-Cipher Link is a work-in-progress secure messaging platform designed with modularity and extensibility in mind.
-The project aims to provide robust encryption, real-time communication, and a user-friendly interface.
+Cipher Link is a secure, extensible messaging platform built with modularity and scalability in mind.
+The project now features robust password hashing, normalized database storage (SQLite), and a clear separation between backend logic and UI components.
+It is designed for future enhancements such as real-time communication, advanced encryption, and group chat support.

 ---